h8d13/KAES-ARCH/README.md

 # KAES-ARCH
-Post Install for Arch KDE.
+Post Install for vanilla Arch KDE.
 A single setup script from a default install.

 ---

 ### Get the installation medium

-Can download the iso here: [ArchDownload](https://archlinux.org/download/)
+Can download the x86_64 ISO here: [ArchDownload](https://archlinux.org/download/)

 > Use [rufus](https://rufus.ie/en/) or dd to flash USB.
-Use GPT/MBR appropriate to hardware.
+Use GPT/MBR appropriate to hardware (usually GPT for most UEFI newer devices).

 Boot off the USB with DEL or f10 or f12 to get to BIOS.